JosieMcateer/NBSfriday17/README.md

 When Piers first explained i had to ask for more info and he sent an example, as soon as I had this it made sense.

+I struggled with the "Admin" user stories as i was confused on what ther job was.

 # improvements for the future
 In the future, before starting a task i will read QA community to refresh my knowledge andto ensure i am doing it correctly.